How Not to Detect Prompt Injections with an LLM: Experimental Results

-\textbf{Design.} We quantitatively measure the advantage (if any) of the fine-tuning process used in Strong KAD defenses such as DataSentinel by comparing the false negative rate (FNR) of the detection model $g$ with its corresponding base model Mistral-7B, under two adversarial settings: Combined Attack and DataFlip. \\
+\textbf{Design.} We quantitatively measure the advantage (if any) of the fine-tuning process used in Strong KAD defenses such as DataSentinel by comparing the false negative rate (FNR) of the detection model $g$ with an instruction fine-tuned version of Mistral-7B\footnote{\url{https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3}}, under two adversarial settings: Combined Attack and DataFlip. \\

 \textbf{Setup.} We consider contaminated inputs crafted using Combined Attack and DataFlip on the Prompt Injection dataset from Section~\ref{sec:exp-setup-data}.
-We report FPRs and FNRs (Section~\ref{sec:exp-setup-metrics}) corresponding to each attack, referred to as FNR\textsubscript{Combined} and FNR\textsubscript{DataFlip}, for the fine-tuned detection LLM and base Mistral.\\
+We report FPRs and FNRs (Section~\ref{sec:exp-setup-metrics}) corresponding to each attack, referred to as FNR\textsubscript{Combined} and FNR\textsubscript{DataFlip}, for the DataSentinel fine-tuned detection LLM and Mistral-Instruct.\\

-\textbf{Results.} We see in Table~\ref{tab:fnr-comparison} that, while fine-tuning on adversarial samples similar to the Combined Attack dramatically improves FPR, the FNR\textsubscript{Combined} of the DataSentinel detector is only \emph{marginally} better than the base Mistral model.
-Furthermore, we find that FNR\textsubscript{DataFlip} of the finetuned detector is \emph{significantly} worse than the base model, with differences as large as $80\%$ for most injected tasks.
+\textbf{Results.} We see in Table~\ref{tab:fnr-comparison} that, despite fine-tuning on samples crafted using the adaptive attacks, the FNR\textsubscript{Combined} of the DataSentinel detector is almost \emph{identical} to the Mistral-Instruct model.
+Furthermore, we find that FNR\textsubscript{DataFlip} of the DataSentinel detector is slightly worse than Mistral-Instruct in most categories, with Grammar Correction in particular having a $83\%$ gap in performance.

 In fact, we note that the values of FNR\textsubscript{Combined} and FNR\textsubscript{DataFlip} both indicate a high tendency to follow the injected instruction as per our analysis in Section~\ref{sec:characterizing-kad}.
 The Combined Attack takes no advantage of the fact that the detection LLM is attempting to follow the instruction, resulting in the secret key not being produced.
 However, when we switch to DataFlip, instruction following results in the extraction of the secret key, yielding high FNR.
-This once again underscores the flawed nature of the KAD objective and the negative impact of Strong KAD defenses, which optimize for it.
+This once again underscores the flawed nature of the KAD objective and the negative impact of Strong KAD defenses which optimize for it.